Samuelk-Chase/CS3450-Software-Engineering/Final Project Report /Testing.md

 ### Manual Testing:
 In addition to backend unit tests, we performed manual testing on the frontend by playing through the game.
 This helped us discover issues such as story prompts failing to initiate a boss fight, even when the required keyword was present.
 We traced this issue to the AI not always sending an exact keyword match, so we added more flexible keyword detection.
 Dealing with AI responses is something we still worry about, because AI isn't always perfect at responding how you would wish, like in the case for initiating the battle.
 So we are still worried about that not working.

 During middleware testing, we also identified an issue with how Supabase tokens were handled.
 The frontend wasn't sending the tokens in the expected header format, and the middleware wasn't properly decoding them.
 We resolved this by updating both the frontend and middleware to handle Supabase authentication correctly.
-We are still worried about the token-based middleware working, especially with Supabase, since it is a newer feature and we were having a lot of trouble with it.
-Every once and a while supabase key doesn't appear to play nice with our middleware.
-There are a variety of reason we speculate why, such as inconsitent server time, but haven't yet been able to pinpoint a solution yet.
-So we are still worried about Oauth working.
+We are still worried about the token-based middleware working, especially with Supabase, since it is a newer feature, and we were having a lot of trouble with it.
+Every once and a while Supabase key doesn't appear to play nice with our middleware.
+There are a variety of reason we speculate why, such as inconsistent server time, but we haven't yet been able to pinpoint a solution yet.
+So we are still worried about OAuth working.
+Also, during our manual testing for the deployed version, we found that the audio was not working, so we still have to fix that, but it does work when running locally.

 To view our general manual testing view Steps to Reproduce Test Results to see how to the system should function.